openSUSE/news-o-o/_posts/2011-09-24-opensuse-weekly-news-issue-194-is-out-with-hackweek-7-women-in-opensuse-and-wunderlist.markdown

                 mono packages.
 This will clear a few problems that might happen, thus making this repositories perfect to openSUSE users.

-  * Anything I might have forgotten¦
+  * Anything I might have forgottenâ€¦

-Banshee 2.2.0 will arrive within 24/48 hours to openSUSE users¦
+Banshee 2.2.0 will arrive within 24/48 hours to openSUSE usersâ€¦

-
+â€

+â€œ

           [Nelson Marques: Banshee 2.2.0 released and available for openSUSE users!](http://www.marques.so/2011/09/banshee-2-2-0-released-and-available-for-opensuse-users/)